 Does the procedure involve pain?

-This procedure is done under sedation that is administered by an anesthetist.
-Sedation will have minimal side effects as compared to general anesthesia.
+This procedure is done under sedation that is administered by an anaesthetist.
+Sedation will have minimal side effects as compared to general anaesthesia.

 What to expect for the procedure: